ganiatgithub/GNA5031_applied12/Instructions.md

 - --outfmt 6: DIAMOND has several options for its output, this is a tabular format
 - --max-target-seqs 1: DIAMOND will output only one best hit when a protein matches something in the database
 - --max-hsps-1: DIAMOND will output only one best ‘high scoring pair’ per alignment.
 This prevents matches appearing twice if the query protein happens to align equally well in more than one place on the same database protein.
-- --id 50: This controls the minimum percentage identity between the query and database proteins.
-For proteins, 50% is considered a generous match to allow ARGs less similar to the reference sequences to be picked up.
+- --id 70: This controls the minimum percentage identity between the query and database proteins.
+For proteins, 70% is considered a strict match to allow ARGs less similar to the reference sequences to be picked up.

 The loop is closed with done, and you should have one DIAMOND results file for each isolate, named appropriately.
 Have a look at each of these files with `cat A_genome_CARD_results.txt`